mozilla/mig/doc/modules.rst

 		"mig/modules"
 	)

+    // An instance of this type will represent this module; it's possible to add
-    type Runner struct {
+    // additional data fields here, although that is rarely needed. type module struct {
-        // ...
     }

+    func (m *module) NewRunner() interface{} {
+        return new(Runner)
+    }

     // init is called by the Go runtime at startup.
 We use this function to
     // register the module in a global array of available modules, so the
     // agent knows we exist
     func init() {
-		modules.Register("example", func() interface{} {
+        modules.Register("example", new(module))
-			return new(Runner)
-		})
+    }

+    // Runner gives access to the exported functions and structs of the module type Runner struct {
+        Parameters params
+        Results    modules.Result
     }

 ``init()`` is a go builtin function that is executed automatically in all imported packages when a program starts.
 In the agents, modules are imported